 Also, just to put your mind at ease, talking to yourself, or your Inner Demons, is normal.
 We often engage in verbal self-talk without really noticing we’re doing it to help motivate ourselves (Boroujeni and Shahbazi, 2011), help with memory (Lupyan and Swingley, 2012), and to help with completing tasks (Kirkham, Breeze, and Marί-Beffa, 2012).

 Benefits of shouting/screaming

 You could even take this up a notch by screaming and shouting at your Inner Demon.
-Screaming into a pillow is a very common way to manage anger and frustration, so why not release that pent-up emotion at your Inner Demons instead.
-I know screaming (or “scream-singing” if you will) along to my favourite metalcore bands helps me feel better.
+Screaming into a pillow is a very common way to manage anger and frustration, so why not release that pent-up emotion at your Inner Demons instead?
+I know screaming (or “scream-singing” if you will) along with my favourite metalcore bands helps me feel better.